velartrill/velartrill.github.io/orig/missing-in-action.md

 Shalcas blushes even deeper.
 "Th-tha-that's so kind of you, Livki--uh, Liv.
 Um.
 Is-- is there any way I can help?"

 Livkir hesitates.
-"Fuck if I know?" he says finally, "but skies above, I have no fucking idea what's going on or what to do about it and it sounds like you know a thing or to about the Shevran, so… if anyone can help us, it's probably you, Shay."
+"Fuck if I know?" he says finally, "but skies above, I have no fucking idea what's going on or what to do about it and it sounds like you know a thing or two about the Shevran, so… if anyone can help us, it's probably you, Shay."

 "I'd-- I'd be happy to do anything I can!
 It-- it sounds like she means a lot to you."

 Livkir nods solemnly.
 "And even more to Nili."

-"I wondered why I didn't see her in UC the other day," Shalcas murmured.
+"I wondered why I didn't see her in UC the other day," Shalcas murmurs.
 "I'm… I'm so sorry you're going through this."

 "I guess you probably don't know Cas that well, then?"